-In this blog, I will elaborate more on how to do a SWOT analysis of a company to further aid you in the decision-making process.
-Read On!
+In this blog, let’s understand more about how to do a SWOT analysis of a company to help in investment decisions.

 Similar to the strengths, a company’s potential weaknesses will be different.
 For example, while the utility sector may not face any competition, the FMCG sector may experience it at an elevated level.
 So again, keep in mind the intrinsic limitations of the industry before evaluating a company for its weak spots.

-While evaluating on the opportunities front, here are a few things to look out for:-
+While evaluating the opportunities front, here are a few things to look out for-

 For example, a high contingent liability could be a threat.
 Some common risks include:

 The notes to the accounts section provide excellent insights into potential threats to the company.
-An investor could look at line items such as a lawsuit against the company, ban on product/process of the company, any pending litigation matter, stay order, or any ban on the production/license (more applicable to pharmaceutical, agrochemical sector).
-Competition can also pose as a threat in-case the company is not fast enough with their product and pricing innovations.
+An investor could look at line items such as a lawsuit against the company, a ban on the product/process of the company, any pending litigation matter, a stay order, or any ban on the production/license (more applicable to pharmaceutical, agrochemical sector).
+Competition can also pose a threat in case the company is not fast enough with its product and pricing innovations.

 To conclude, use the SWOT analysis of a company before basing your bets.
 It may seem like a cumbersome and time-consuming activity; however, it will make sure your investment decisions are based on sound fundamentals and not short-sighted gains.